NiloGregginz33/QMGRExperiments/README.md

 MULTIVERSE IMPLICATIONS

-imma make a telephone lets see if anyone picks up
+found multiverse evidence imma make a multiversal telephone lets see if anyone picks up

 Hit on the credebility of firewall paradox too kinda huh